How to Start a Sober Living Home in Louisiana: A 2026 Sober House Startup Guide

 Step 4.
 Create House Rules for a Louisiana Sober Living Home

 In Louisiana, sober living homes are typically peer-based environments rather than clinical programs.
-Because of this, written policies play a critical role in setting expectations and defining how the home functions day to day.
+Because of this, written house rules play a critical role in setting expectations and defining how the home functions day to day.

 Most recovery homes develop a resident handbook or house agreement that each resident reviews and signs before moving in.
 This document usually covers: